MarkAD88/aoc2025/README.md

 with a simpler counter with min/max checks to get it done efficiently.

 Start to finish under an hour so just a few minutes off from Day 4's time.
 Fun puzzle.

+## Day 6 - Trash Compactor
+Part 1 wasn't necesarily hard but I struggled a bit with the parsing logic which cost me a bit of time but finally figured out the right approach.

+Part 2 nearly beat me.
+Once again I over complicated the parsing solution which lead me way down the wrong path.
+Once I saw the light and simplifed the parsing the rest was a breeze.